 I share more tips on my Instagram page, but my main advice is to be kind to yourself.
 Don’t beat yourself up for doing your behaviors, you have an anxiety disorder, which is not your fault.
 If you are so stressed that you do your behaviors for a couple of days, that does not make you a bad person; it makes you someone who has an anxiety disorder.
 You will get through this, you have every time before.”

 This story was submitted to Love What Matters by Olivia Surguy.
 You can follow her journey on Instagram and her podcast, ‘Don’t Bottle that Sh*t.’
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories about mental health here: